TheEnginesOfCreation/EntityPlus/assets/entityplus/docs/readme.txt

 Contact Eraser at eraesr@gmail.com or visit The Engines of Creation at http://www.theenginesofcreation.com.
 To follow the project or get the source code, go to https://code.google.com/p/entityplus.
-If you want to follow discussions surrounding the mod or leave your own input, visit the discussion thread in the Quake3World Level Editing & Modelling forums at http://quake3world.com/forum/viewtopic.php?f=10&t=45510, or report an issue at the Google Code page.
+If you want to follow discussions surrounding the mod or leave your own input, visit the discussion thread in the Quake3World Level Editing & Modeling forums at http://quake3world.com/forum/viewtopic.php?f=10&t=45510, or report an issue at the Google Code page.